5. Exhortations, 4:8-6:10

 qelousin (qelw) pres. "what they want is" - they desire, will, want.

 ekkleisai (ellleiw) aor. inf. "to alienate [you (from us)]" - to exclude, shut out, shut away [you].
-The infinitive is complementary, completing the sense of the verb "they will/wish".
+The infinitive is complementary, completing the sense of the verb "they will / wish", but it may also be viewed as introducing a dependent statement of perception expressing what they desire.
 Exclude from what?
-Exclude/shout out the affections of, possibly Paul, as NIV; "to alienate from the apostle and his associates", Fung, cf. Bruce, etc. Of course, "from us" is assumed by the NIV.
+Exclude / shut out the affections of, possibly Paul, as NIV; "to alienate from the apostle and his associates", Fung, cf., Bruce, etc. Of course, "from us" is assumed by the NIV.
 A general sense of "cut them off from other influences", Ridderbos, seems best, although cut off from the wider church, or even from Christ, are all possible.
 "Perhaps the Teachers (judaizers) are portraying themselves as gatekeepers, intent on the altogether positive task of guiding the Galatians through the gate of Law observance into the blessing of Abraham", Martyn.
 Their argument being "if you do not accept circumcision as the first move in your observance of the Law, you will be excluded from the blessed people of God", Schlier.
 This technical understanding of "excluded" certainly fits the overall thrust of Galatians, but may be reading too much into one word.

 iJna + subj. "so that" - that.
 Here introducing a purpose clause, "in order that", or result clause, "with the result that / so that".

 zhloute (zhlow) pres. subj. "you may be zealous" - you may be zealous of.
 "The word is used not only for the quest for adherents, but also of the adherents' attachment to their leaders or teachers", Bruce.
 By excluding other influences, the Galatians will inevitably lean toward / seek / court ..... the judaizers; "that you will make them the object of your affections", Martyn.